Škoda 14 T

-The Škoda 14 T (also called Porsche and Elektra) is a five carbody section uni-directional low-floor tram, developed by Škoda Transportation for the Prague tram system.
+The Škoda 14T (also called Porsche and Elektra) is a five carbody section uni-directional low-floor tram, developed by Škoda Transportation for the Prague tram system.
+The 14T is the first low-floor tram purchased by the Prague Transport Company.

 The vehicle's body was designed by Porsche Design Group.
 The 14 T has six axles, and the low-floor area represents 50% of the entire vehicle floor.
 Due to specific Prague conditions it is able to deal with difficult adhesive conditions on grades up to 8.5%.
 It is based on the Škoda 05 T.

+The 14 T was unpopular among Prague residents due it its noise levels.
+Technical faults including gearbox problems and cracks affected the tram, with Prague Transport Company filing 400 complaints about it by the end of 2012.